Filtering in Blazor Pivot Table Component

 Date Filtering in Blazor PivotTable

-Clearing the existing date filter
+Clearing the existing label filter

 Clearing Date Filter in Blazor PivotTable